Q: What is Amazon Textract?

 Q: Does Amazon Textract participate in the AWS Free Tier?

-A: Yes.
-As part of the AWS Free Usage Tier, you can get started with Amazon Textract for free.
-New customers can analyze up to 1,000 pages per month using the Detecting Document Text API and up to 100 pages per month using the Analyze Document API, for the first three months.
+Yes.
+As part of the AWS Free Tier, you can get started with Amazon Textract for free.
+The Free Tier lasts for three months, and new AWS customers can analyze up to:

 Q: Do your prices include taxes?